OSLC/oslc-rm-strictdoc-dotnet/README.md

 [StrictDoc](https://github.com/strictdoc-project/strictdoc) is a simple yet rigorous tool for requirements management.
 It aims to provide a plaintext requirements management sufficient for demonstrating conformance with ISO 26262, DO178 and similar standards (when combined with Git for configuration management and human-followed processes otherwise stipulated).

-This project provides a simple showcase of how an OSLC server for the Requirements Management domain could be added to the output of the HTML output of the StrictDoc, which is a static site.
+This project provides a simple showcase of how an OSLC server for the Requirements Management domain could be added to the HTML output of the StrictDoc, which is a static site.

 The main utility of such OSLC server would be to enable traceability with a higher fidelity than just pasting permanent links in the description field, e.g. in Jira.